RicardoMorim/lapr2-ISEP-Project/docs/sprintC/us021/02.analysis/Readme.md

-# US004 - Add a skill to a collaborator
+# US021 - Add a new toDoEntry to the To-Do List

 ## 2. Analysis